mtraina/functional-programming-in-scala/README.md

-# functional-programming-in-scala
+# Functional Programming in Scala
-Exercises from the functional programming in Scala book
+Exercises from the functional programming in Scala book https://www.manning.com/books/functional-programming-in-scala